AmandaKitSam/holiday-rentals/README.md

 ### Framework of the project: Ruby on Rails

-### The project also involves: JavaScript, jQuery, SCSS and Bootstrap
+### The project also involves: JavaScript, AJAX, jQuery, SCSS, Bootstrap and Google Map API

 * Ruby version: 2.4.0